AviatrixSystems/Docs/HowTos/Transit_ExternalDevice_FortiGate.rst

      In **Monitor** > **IPSec Monitor**, select the Aviatrix tunnel, and click **Bring Up**.

      The tunnel status should change to up as shown below

      |image18|

 5.Configure BGP:

   Click -> Network -> BGP

   Configure as below:

   RouterID : Tunnel IPaddress taken from the configuration file downloaded at step3

   Neighbors: Remote tunnel ip address and ASN

   Networks: All the networks needs to be advertised via BGP (here 10.3.0.0 is the local network of FortiGate)

-6. Go to Transit Network -> Advanced Config on the Controller and Click on Diagnostics and select the GW name from the dropdown list and select Show Ip bgp Command from the predefined Show list to verify the BGP Routes.
+6.Go to Transit Network -> Advanced Config on the Controller and Click on Diagnostics and select the GW name from the dropdown list and select Show Ip bgp Command from the predefined Show list to verify the BGP Routes.

  |image19|

  |image20|

 .. |image1| image:: ./Transit_ExternalDevice_FortiGate/1.png
     :width: 7.00000 in